mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 must begin with a unicode letter and can contain unicode letters, unicode digits, and underscores.

+Go convention is for multi-word names to use camelcase and for acronyms in them to have all their letters in the same case.
+For example, `xmlHTTPRequest`.

-Go requires some variable, function, and struct field names to be all uppercase.
+The `golint` tool requires some well-known acronyms in names to use the same case for all their letters.
-These includes ID, JSON, and URL.
+These includes ASCII, HTML, ID, JSON, URL, and XML.

 ### Comments